Vilax/ScipionTomoTutorial_HIV/apoferritinTutorial.md

  - Aretomo
  - EmanTomo

-In this tutorial IMOD will be used, however, it is absolutely possible to do this tutorial with any other of the list.
+In this tutorial `IMOD - teamtomo/batchruntomo` will be used, however, it is absolutely possible to do this tutorial with any other of the list.

 ## IMOD preprocessing (binning Tilt series)